Not my problem.

-It is now clear that in the last four years we have seen the end of two eras.
-The first era began ending with the election of President Trump and the resultant outbreak of irrationality directed at Gibson’s Bakery.
-The death of this earlier era has stretched over several years and has been brought to a rapid conclusion by the second era, kicked off by the corona virus quarantine.
+It is now clear that we have seen the end of two eras in the last four years.
+The first era began with President Trump’s election and the resultant outbreak of irrationality directed at Gibson’s Bakery.
+This earlier era’s death has stretched over several years and has been brought to a conclusion by the second era, which was kicked off by the coronavirus quarantine.
 There is no going back from the current mess for the College or the world.
 This new era is a major and permanent change.

 There should be no surprise in the financial chaos that has ensued over the last several weeks.
 However, no one expected it to come as fast as it has or come as the result of an epidemiological event.
 It is unlikely that the BOT has had any reasonable contingency plans for the events of the last few weeks.
 The fact that the events moved as fast as they have is not an excuse for not having thought about the ongoing problems developing in the financial world and how they would affect Oberlin.

-JD has posted extensively elsewhere on this blog about the breach of fiduciary duty and dereliction of duty on the part of both the BOT and administration in the Gibson’s matter.
-We find it appalling that that situation could have happened considering that the former and current president of the College are both people who went to law school.
+JD has posted extensively elsewhere on this blog about the breach of fiduciary duty and dereliction of duty by both the BOT and Administration in the Gibson’s matter.
+We find it appalling that that situation could have happened, considering that the former and current presidents of the College are both people who went to law school.
 One would think that they would have learned that slander and libel are not a good thing and that basing a legal defense against them on inadmissible hearsay evidence is not wise.

 The College would have known from the pretrial discovery process that the College had given the Gibson’s an arsenal of devastating evidence to use against the College.
 Common sense would indicate that the College’s best approach at that point, as it would have been at each earlier point along the way, would have been to seek a settlement and accommodation with the Gibsons.
 This did not happen in constructive ways, apparently because some blindly bullheaded idealists were determined to believe the slander and gossip about the Gibsons.